This recipe for gluten free vegan bechamel, or white sauce, is quick and easy to make!

 Why using a starch instead of white rice flour

-When I use the gluten free starch the texture is very close to the standard bechamel, while with the rice flour the white sauce turns out slightly transparent and not very appetizing.
+When I use the gluten free starch the texture is very close to traditional bechamel, while with rice flour the white sauce turns out slightly transparent and not very appetizing.

-Which plant based milk is better for the vegan bechamel
+Which plant based milk is better for vegan bechamel

-I’ve made this gluten free vegan bechamel both with rice milk and soy milk and the taste is great in both cases.
+I’ve made this gluten free vegan bechamel both with rice milk and soy milk and taste and texture are great in both cases.

 White rice milk is naturally on the sweeter side, so when using it you will have to add a bit more salt (well, always according to your personal taste too of course!)